grnet/synnefo/docs/install-guide-debian.rst

    # apt-get install snf-pithos-app snf-pithos-backend

-Now, install the pithos web interface:
+Now, install the Synnefo web interface:

 .. code-block:: console

-   # apt-get install snf-pithos-webclient
+   # apt-get install snf-ui-app

-This package provides the standalone Pithos web client.
+This package includes the standalone Pithos web client.
 The web client is the web UI for Pithos and will be accessible by clicking "Pithos" on the Astakos interface's cloudbar, at the top of the Astakos homepage.

+For pithos ui to be accessible via the `/pithos/ui/` endpoint change the `UI_BASE_URL` setting in `/etc/synnefo/20-snf-ui-settings.conf` file to `/pithos/ui/`.

 .. _conf-pithos: